+(1) "Abuse or neglect proceeding" means a court proceeding under [cite state statute] for protection of a child from abuse or neglect or a court proceeding under [cite state statute] in which termination of parental rights is at issue.

+(2) "Best interests advocate" means an individual, not functioning as an attorney, appointed to assist the court in determining the best interests of a child.

-- (1) "Abuse or neglect proceeding" means a court proceeding under [cite state statute] for protection of a child from abuse or neglect or a court proceeding under [cite state statute] in which termination of parental rights is at issue. - (2) "Best interests attorney" means an attorney who provides legal representation for a child to protect the child's best interests without being bound by the child's directives or objectives. - (3) "Child's attorney" means an attorney who provides legal representation for a child. - (4) "Court-appointed advisor" means an individual, not functioning as an attorney, appointed to assist the court in determining the best interests of a child. - (5) "Custody proceeding" means a court proceeding other than an abuse or neglect proceeding in which legal or physical custody of, access to, or visitation or parenting time with a child is at issue.
-The term does not include a proceeding initiated against a child for [adjudication of delinquency or status offense under [cite statute]]. - (6) "Developmental level" means the ability to understand and communicate, taking into account such factors as age, mental capacity, level of education, cultural background, and degree of language acquisition.
+(2) (3) "Best interests attorney" means an attorney who provides legal representation for a child to protect the child's best interests without being bound by the child's directives or objectives.

+(3) (4) "Child's attorney" means an attorney who provides legal representation for a child.

+(4) "Court-appointed advisor" means an individual, not functioning as an attorney, appointed to assist the court in determining the best interests of a child.

+(5) "Custody proceeding" means a court proceeding other than an abuse or neglect proceeding in which legal or physical custody of, access to, or visitation or parenting time with a child is at issue.
+The term does not include a proceeding initiated against a child for [adjudication of delinquency or status offense under [cite state statute]].

+(6) "Developmental level" means the ability to understand and communicate, taking into account such factors as age, mental capacity, level of education, cultural background, and degree of language acquisition.